FabioKoshy/PawTrack/README.md

 ✅ **User Authentication** – Secure login and sign-up using Firebase Authentication.
 ✅ **Multiple Pet Profiles** – Manage and track multiple pets from a single account.
 ✅ **Customizable Themes** – Switch between dark and light themes for a personalized look.
-✅ **Onboarding Experience** – A Welcome page on first launch with theme selection and guidance.

 ---